jojozhuang/jojozhuang.github.io/_popular/java8/java-8-predicate.md

 tags: [Predicate]
 ---

-> BlockingQueue interface and its implementations.
+> Predicate interface and its implementations.

-## 1. Predicate
+## 1. Predicate Interface
 The Java `Predicate` interface, java.util.function.Predicate, represents a simple function that takes a single value as parameter, and returns true or false.
 Here is how the Predicate functional interface definition looks:
 ```java
 public interface Predicate {